sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 The supported operations are Get and Replace.

-The following list shows the supported values:
+For Windows 10, version 1607, here is the list shows the supported values:

 -   0 - Delete immediately.
 -   1 (default) - Delete at disk space threshold.

+For Windows 10, version 1703, here is the list of supported values:

+- 0 - Delete immediately
+- 1 - Delete at disk space threshold
+- 2 - Delete at disk space threshold and inactive threshold

 <a href="" id="diskleveldeletion"></a>**DiskLevelDeletion**
 Sets the percentage of disk space remaining on a PC before cached accounts will be deleted to free disk space.
 Accounts that have been inactive the longest will be deleted first.